 These jobs are just a small sample of what’s available to enterprising workers hoping to work from anywhere.
 If you don’t see your dream remote job on this list, do your own online search, because it’s likely out there.
 It might take a little patience and creativity to find it, but you’d be surprised by how many jobs can be done remotely nowadays.

 A transcriber or transcriptionist takes an audio or video recording and types out a written record of it for later reference or faster consumption of the content.

 Anyone who can type can perform the duties of a transcriber, and the work pays accordingly.
 It’s worth noting that this is a job at risk of being eliminated by artificial intelligence and automation, but for anyone looking for a work-from-home gig that requires minimal education or experience, it’s a viable option.

-- To Get Started: If becoming a transcriber interests you, start with a transcription course from Transcribe Anywhere.
+- To Get Started: If becoming a transcriber interests you, read through this Audext guide on working as a transcriptionist and enroll in a transcription course from Transcribe Anywhere.
 Then check out GoTranscript or TranscribeMe as starting points on your search for transcriber jobs.

 Tutors can operate either virtually or in person, out of their home or some other quiet location.
 My mother, for example, tutors children from her home as a side gig and charges a pretty penny per hour.

 Depending on their education and the difficulty of the material, tutors typically charge anywhere from $10 to $75 an hour.
 Tutoring calculus to high school seniors generally pays more than tutoring second-graders.
 Likewise, tutors with relevant degrees can charge more.

 Like many service gigs, one of the greatest challenges for tutors is finding clients.
 For in-person tutors, word of mouth is a powerful marketing strategy, but it takes work and time.
 Start by networking with local teachers in your subject area and establishing yourself as an expert tutor with availability.